sodafoundation/architecture-analysis/specs/multicloud/Huawei_Cloud_File_Block.md

 Author(s): [Ashit Kumar](https://github.com/kumarashit), [Himanshu Varshney](https://github.com/himanshuvar)

 ## Introduction
 SODA Foundation multi-cloud (Gelato) project provides policy based data mobility across multi-clouds.
 It supports public and Hybrid clouds.
 Gelato supports different types of storages like Object, File and Block.
-The supported cloud vendors are AWS, Azure, GCP, Huawei, IBM, Ceph, YIG-Ceph and Alibaba
+The supported cloud vendors are AWS, Azure, GCP, Huawei, IBM, Ceph, YIG-Ceph and Alibaba.

 Currently it provides solution for Object Migration, Policy Based Lifecycle Management of Objects in-cloud as well as Cross-cloud.
 It also provided File and Block Management operations.

 ## Motivation and Background
 As of now, the supportability matrix for Vendors and Features stands as:

 ![multicloud matrix](resources/multicloudMatrix.png)

 To create an unified mulitcloud management solution, there is need to support different cloud vendors for different services.